Terrific Gains Include Fundamentals.

 When we walk like an Investor, and think like an investor, we’re probably Investors.
 How do investors’ think?
 Clearly.
 Price is a starting point.

 Tool Time.
 Build Your Box.
 Want more insight?
 We have the NVGs.
 Night Vision Goggles really won’t help your investing results.
 But grabbing up this clutch of simple “valuation” tools will.
 Read on and value like a pro.
-Guess what?
-Pros put on pants too.

 The cost of moving product out the door is a “metric.”
 Metrics paint the picture.
 How efficiently are your companies operating?
 Check their Price-to-sales metric for another